 In High School I learned to write comic book scripts, but due to life rearing its ugly, vindictive head, I threw that dream on the pyre because I did not like the type of world it was leading me to.
 But during High School, in an acme of loneliness I managed to write more than a few short stories, and a very bad novel to which I am glad all have vanished.
 My main influences of that era were Stephen King, Harry Harrison, Piers Anthony, Alan Dean Foster and an assorted smattering of other sci fi and horror authors

-University, I still wrote off and on, mostly to satisfy courses, but wrote a novella that I have as a surviving copy.
+University, I still wrote off and on, mostly to satisfy courses, but for one project I wrote a novella that has survived somehow.
 Wow… Seeing what my mind was at that stage of my life, I am glad it will never see the light of day, and a pair of short stories.
 One of which I ought to redo because it was not half bad. the other… Ick.
 By this time I had become big fans of Chris Clairmont, Frank Miller, David Micheline, Peter David, Alan Davis, Mike Baron, Chuck Dixon and several other comic book writers.
 In fact, I was beyond tickled to meet most of them one Chicago Comicon as well as my fanboy favorite artist of Timothy Bradstreet.
 But my dream of being a writer was shattered by then, because I just couldn’t see myself getting into the industry and there was no way in hell I was moving to New York.
 I like Northeastern Wisconsin and the Great Lakes. (which also influence my writing)

-My writing languished, kept under the heat lamps of having real friends after leaving University.
+My writing languished, kept waiting under the heat lamps after leaving University and dealing with my social life.
 I became a consumer of art rather than a producer.
 It was swarmed under by, a life, getting married and divorced, becoming a Born Again Christian with a very apostolic walk, and being satisfied by RPGs.
 Whatever was left over eventually channeled into creative computer games.
-Hard to write when you’re contemplating a landwar in Asia for the glory of the Incan Empire.
+Hard to write when you’re contemplating a land war in Asia for the glory of the Incan Empire.
 I wrote a lot of little things for games that I both ran and played in.
 Some were fairly popular in my circle.
 Source books for Palladium Heroes Unlimited, Lots of Cyberpunk 2020 and Shadowrun modules and a few epic adventures.
 Some day I might do my post apocalyptic “Up The River” Campaign for Twilight 2000 as a novel.
 It has great potential to be a post apocalyptic action adventure.
 Things that influenced me were more from the Role Playing Game genre and movies than anything else.
-I did spend some time discovering classic Sci Fi authors like Kurt Vonnagut, Ray Bradbury and Robert Heilein.
+I did spend some time discovering classic Sci Fi authors like Kurt Vonnegut, Ray Bradbury and Robert Heinlein.

 Far later on, about 10 years ago now, I found an online shared “Diamond Hard Sci Fi” creative universe called Orion’s Arm, for which I published a lot of articles and creations that are under the creative commons license.
 Unfortunately, their focus on Transhumanism and Collectivist propaganda chafed my Christian Individualist sensibilities.
 I learned a lot about writing in a shared way there.
 Particularly in how lesser minds use politics and protocol to keep good ideas out as well as stupid ideas in depending on who says them.
 To quote Bugs Bunny: